©2020 William A. Lasher

 “If a man dwells on the past, then he robs the present.
 But if a man ignores the past, he may rob the future.
 The seeds of our destiny are nurtured by the roots of our past” – Master Po

-After twenty minutes or so, we saw them coming.
+We sat on the bluff for awhile, and after an hour or so, we saw the otters coming.
 Two swam underwater, and then surfaced in the pool directly beneath us.
-Playful creatures, one stayed in the water doing barrel rolls while the other exited the river and climbed up on the bank; he looked right at us, to let Molly and I know we had been seen, and then gleefully dove back in the water, joined his companion, and swam back into the snappy current, making time downstream, and finally the pair joined a third in a lower pool.
+Playful creatures, one stayed in the water doing barrel rolls, while the other exited the river and climbed up on the bank.
+He looked right at us, to let Molly and I know we had been seen, and then gleefully dove back in, joined his companion, and swam back into the snappy current, making time downstream, and finally, the pair joined a third in a lower pool.

-Molly was delighted, and we watched with fascination as the three otters continued downstream, to an isolated grassy flat where the entrance to a cave was visible on the steep hillside.
-All three of the otters then left the water, and did what I had seen them do before – they looked around cautiously, and then darted into the limestone cave and disappeared.
+Molly was delighted, and we watched with fascination as the three otters continued downstream, to a grassy flat where the entrance to a cave was visible on the steep hillside.
+One by one, all three of them climbed out of the river, and did what I had seen them do before – they scrutinized their surroundings cautiously, and then darted into the limestone cave and disappeared.

 “Where did they go?” said Molly.

 “I’m not sure, but if we sit here and watch, they won’t reappear any time soon.
 I’ve sat here and watched for a couple of hours.
 Once they go in the cave, they’re gone.”